unihackhq/handbook/docs/melbourne/event-information/communication.md

 The app will also be used by the judges to gather basic information about your project prior to judging and to connect competitors with mentors who will be walking around during the day - so the more potent the information you submit on the app, the more help you can receive during the event.

-The app is available on both Android and iOS on their respective app stores, or you can visit unihack.net for quick links.
+The app is available on both Android and iOS on their respective app stores.

 ## Slack

-This year, we are also introducing Slack to all competitors.
-This will allow the organisers to communicate to all attendees, and allow you to have a way to communicate with your team and mentors.
+We use Slack throughout the competition to allow the organisers to communicate important messages to attendees, and allows you to have a way to communicate with your team and mentors.

 You can use the following channels for specific purposes:

 - `#general-questions` general questions for competitors, mentors or organising committee
-- `#random` post some dank memes
+- `#random` post some hand-crafted memes
 - `#ask-a-mentor` ask mentors a question
-- `#software-questions` ask software specific questions
+- `#software-questions` ask software-specific questions
-- `#hardware-questions` ask hardware specific questions
+- `#hardware-questions` ask hardware-specific questions

 Teams can also create private channels so they can communicate with their team members.